Vikings' defense will be without two top cornerbacks vs. Titans

-Another cornerback — second-year Kris Boyd — is listed questionable to play because of a hamstring injury suffered midweek.
-Boyd, who would likely play an increased role Sunday if healthy enough, was limited in practices Thursday and Friday.

-Running back Mike Boone was a full participant on Friday, but remains in the concussion protocol and is listed questionable.
+Three cornerbacks are on the Vikings' final injury report, which ruled out Mike Hughes (neck) and Cameron Dantzler (rib) and listed Kris Boyd (hamstring) as questionable to play against Tennessee.
+This comes as coach Mike Zimmer also has to replace linebacker Anthony Barr, who announced Friday that he underwent successful surgery to repair a torn pectoral muscle suffered against the Colts.

+Some newcomers, including first-round rookie cornerback Jeff Gladney, will step into bigger roles.

-“We’ve got a lot of corners on this team,” head coach Mike Zimmer said Friday via videoconference.
-“That’s part of the plan all along, to have some extra guys.
-We’ll be all right.”
+"We've got a lot of corners on this team," Zimmer said Friday via videoconference.
+"That's part of the plan all along, to have some extra guys.
+We'll be all right."

-“I don’t believe so,” he said.
-“I think he’s going to be fine.”
+"I don't believe so," Zimmer said.
+"I think he's going to be fine."

-Dantzler jogged on a side field with a Vikings trainer during Friday’s practice, but he has not been able to practice since injuring a rib Sept.
-13 vs. the Packers.

 "Kris has done a nice job with the opportunities he's had to go in," Zimmer said.
 "He played a lot in the last game last year, and then he's done a nice job in training camp."